gvwilson/thirdbit/src/fiction/santas/index.md

 I tried to blow you up with—uh oh."

-The santasaurus roared and kicked the bus out of its way.[^kicked-bus] Every mammalian fiber of Finner's being wanted desperately to run and hide as it strode toward him, its fetid breath steaming from its nostrils, but he stood his ground.
+The santasaurus roared and kicked the bus out of its way.[^kicked-bus] Every mammalian fiber of Finner's being desperately wanted to run and hide as it strode toward him, its fetid breath steaming from its nostrils, but he stood his ground.
-If the collar around its neck wasn't what he thought it was, this was going to be the briefest day of his life.
+He really, really hoped the collar around the creature's neck was what he thought it was.

 [^kicked-bus]: It would later realize that it had broken a freshly-manicured claw doing this, and feel somewhat embarrassed by its petulance.

 Not yet…
 Not yet…
 *Now!*
-He ran toward the giant reptile.
+Finner ran toward the giant reptile.
-As it opened its jaws and lowered its head, he pressed the button on the control in his hand.
+As it opened its jaws and lowered its head, he pressed the button on the control pad.

 The universe blooped.
 Santazilla's foot squished into the soft mud at the bottom of a pond.